01A Summary of What You Have to Do Before You Can Work As a Flight Attendant

 04Get Certificate of Demonstrated Proficiency

-After you complete your training, the Director of Operations at the airline that employs you will apply for your Certificate of Demonstrated Proficiency from the Federal Aviation Administration (FAA) through a web-based system.
-Once this United States government agency receives the record that states you have completed training, you will be eligible to work on a flight.
+After you finish the employer-sponsored training, the Director of Operations at the airline will apply for your Certificate of Demonstrated Proficiency from the Federal Aviation Administration (FAA).
+Once the agency confirms your record, you will be eligible to work on a flight.

 05Your First Years As a Flight Attendant